-I begged my dad for signs that he was still around, but as Winter and then to Spring, I received nothing.
-A couple of weeks later, in late April I finally heard from my dad.
+I begged my dad for signs that he was still around, but as Winter turned into Spring, I still had received nothing.
+In late April I finally heard from my dad.
 He appeared in two dreams over a period of two weeks.
-Both times he walked into the house and sat in the chair I used to sit in, and starred at me while I freaked out because he was there.
+Both times he walked into the house, sat in the chair I used to sit in, and starred at me (while I freaked out because he was there).
 I kept saying, “Daddy where have you been?
 Do you know what life has been like without you?!”
 Then as soon as he was there, he was gone.

 Though those two dreams didn’t give me what I was looking for, I realized they were his way of showing me that he’s still here with me…and that he gets it.
-And even though my psychic power is diminished, Dad found a way to make sure I knew.
+And even though my psychic ability to reach him is temporarily diminished due to grief, Dad found a way to make sure I knew.

-Knowing that my dad understood how I felt it didn’t make any difference as my anger was driving me further into depression.
-I knew I was at my breaking point; I was my breaking point.
+Knowing that my dad understood how I felt didn’t make any difference as my anger was driving me further into depression.
+I knew I was at my breaking point.
 How could I be so angry with a person who is dead?
 Dead!!!
 Either I crumble and lose everything, or I pick myself up and keep going.
 I chose to keep going.
 No matter what, I was going to survive.

 Not long after my decision to survive, my dad visited again—in a dream to end all dreams.

-My father walks in the back door.
-Walks right past me and stops in the middle of the kitchen.
+My father walks in the back door, walks right past me and stops in the middle of the kitchen.
 I walk over to him, I don’t believe he is real.
-I slowly raise my arm to touch his shoulder expecting my hand to go right through him.
-But as soon as my fingertips touch him, a warm feeling surges through my veins.
-It feel like his love wash over me entirely.
+I slowly raise my arm to touch his shoulder expecting my hand to go right through him, but as soon as my fingertips touch him, a warm feeling surges through my veins.
+It feel his love wash over me entirely.
 It is like he was never gone.
 In that moment in my dreamland kitchen he and I are together again.
 The surge of love he sends also sends another piece of me back.

 That was the moment I shifted.
 I noticed more of the pieces of myself were back!
 I decided to get out of my lala land and go back to my second job which I had quit right after Dad died.

-I’m not done with my bubble but I know it gets thinner and thinner everyday.
-Now that I have more of myself back, I am finding more joy, and I know one day my all my power will be back.
+I’m not done with my bubble, but I know it gets thinner and thinner everyday.
+Now that I have more of myself back, I am finding more joy, and I know one day all my power will be back.

 I want to thank my mother.
 She has been there for every 7 am phone call, giving me encouragement even when I couldn’t hear it.
 Thank you, thank you for giving me a opportunity to write this.
 Love you mom.
 Love you dad.